-As stated above it is not possible to differentiate between degradation and mere dissipation processes, because of missing information on mineralisation and the unknown identities of the further metabolites and thus the DisT{50} of M1 for the sediment phase represents all processes.
+As stated above it is not possible to differentiate between degradation and mere dissipation processes, because of missing information on real degradation and the unknown identities of the further metabolites and thus the DisT{50} of M1 for the sediment phase represents all processes.
 Another aspect that hampers differentiation is the relatively high level of non extractable residues (NER), because it remains unknown to which extent parent or metabolites contributed to NER formation.
 NER reached 36 % in the river system and 25 % in the pond system.
 They were mainly bound to the humic fraction and humic acids and to a lesser part to fulvic acids.
-Phenolic benzotriazoles have a high log K{OC} .
+Phenolic benzotriazoles have a high log K{OC}.
 Therefore they have a high tendency to adsorb.

-Though data are insufficient for kinetic modelling it is possible to draw the following conclusions: $DisT{50}$ of M1 was approximately 72 days in river system which is well below the trigger $DT{50} < 120$ days.
-As degradation shall be compared with the trigger value these dissipation data are improper for comparison purposes.
-It can be stated though, that $DegT{50}$ will be longer than 72 days because it is only one of all the processes which contribute to the $DisT{50}$.
+Though data are insufficient for a detailled kinetic modelling it is possible to draw the following conclusions: $DisT{50}$ of M1 was approximately 72 days in river system without applying temperature correction and 158 days when applying it (see Table 1 and Error!
+Reference)

+source not found.).
+This slightly below the trigger $DT{50} < 180$ days.

+But as degradation shall be compared with the trigger value, these dissipation data are generally improper for comparison purposes.
+It can be stated though, that $DegT{50}$ of M1 will be longer than 72 to 158 days because degradation is only one of all the processes which contribute to dissipation.

 Some further aspects should be considered which contribute to the overall picture.
-In the pond system only 11 % dissipation was reached in 44 days.
+In the pond system only 11 % dissipation of M1 was reached within 44 days.
 It is impossible to derive a DT{50} for the pond system, not even a $DisT{50}$.
-It may only be stated that $DisT{50} > 44$ days in pond system.
-Nevertheless, a comparison with the river data shows that dissipation in the pond system in 44 days is only about half of the dissipation measured in the river system in 28 days which means dissipation was much slower in the pond system than in the river system.
+It may only be stated that $DisT{50} > 44$ days in pond system (therefore longer than 97 days when applying temperature correction).
+Nevertheless, a comparison with the river data (see Table 7 and Table 8) shows that dissipation in the pond system in 44 days is only about half of the dissipation measured within the river system in 28 days which means dissipation was much slower in the pond system than in the river system.